The Huang family are certainly blessed tea growers.

-Storage: Store unused portions sealed in an airtight bag away from sunlight in the freezer at 5F/-15C or below.
+Storage: Store unused portions sealed in an airtight bag away from light in the freezer at 5F/-15C or below.

-Brewing water: Earth2O brand mineral water most closely matches the slightly hard natural spring water on Phoenix Mountain and produces the finest results.
+Brewing water: Poland Spring (called Origin Brand in some areas) brand mineral water most closely matches the slightly hard natural spring water on Phoenix Mountain and produces the finest results.
 Soft water, distilled water and hard water will ruin this tea.
 Tap water varies wildly and is best avoided as well.
-If you don't have Earth2O water available please see good substitutions on our water page.
+If you don't have Poland Spring (called Origin Brand in some areas) brand mineral water available please see good substitutions on our water page.

 Brewing temperature: 100C/212F

 Notes: Small quick infusions showcase the changing flavors of each cup.
 Longer brewing times in larger quantities of water end up more homogeneous, but still very good results.